MicrosoftDocs/azure-docs/articles/storage/common/storage-redundancy.md

 When you create a storage account, you select the primary region for the account.
 The paired secondary region is determined based on the primary region, and can't be changed.
 For more information about regions supported by Azure, see [Azure regions](https://azure.microsoft.com/global-infrastructure/regions/).

-Azure storage offers two options for copying your data to a secondary region:
+Azure Storage offers two options for copying your data to a secondary region:

 - **Geo-redundant storage (GRS)** copies your data synchronously three times within a single physical location in the primary region using LRS.
 It then copies your data asynchronously to a single physical location in the secondary region.
 Within the secondary region, your data is copied synchronously three times using LRS.
 - **Geo-zone-redundant storage (GZRS)** copies your data synchronously across three Azure availability zones in the primary region using ZRS.
 It then copies your data asynchronously to a single physical location in the secondary region.
 Within the secondary region, your data is copied synchronously three times using LRS.